blay/blay.se/edgeryders.markdown

 > it real at the European level.

-Central to my survey of the mission reports and discussions on the Edgeryders platform has been the campaign ’’We, the people’’[@wethepeople], as it dealt directly with political participation.
-The campaign presents a picture of how young people are rejecting traditional political participation:
+Central to my survey of the mission reports and discussions on the Edgeryders platform has been the campaign ”We, the people”,[^4] as it dealt directly with political participation.
+The campaign presents a picture of how young people are rejecting traditional political
+participation:

 > What is alarming for scholars and democracy advocates is that
 > participation is no longer a natural result of stepping into
 > adulthood, of taking up responsibilities, paying taxes etc, as it used
 > to be.
 >
-> [
->
-> @wethepeople]
+> [^5]

 However, the campaign asks:

 > The question is: to what extent they are disengaged?
 Or rather they
 > are engaged differently?
 >
-> [
->
-> @wethepeople]
+> [^6]

 It then proceeds to suggest that the latter is true, citing examples such as *the arab spring*, *Los Indignados* and the *Occupy protests*.